Anaminus/lua-library-assembler/README.md

     require 'library'
     -- etc

+    require 'AssembleLibrary' ()

+Note that a root library with a compound name may not work well with the name of the assembled file, so it's a good idea to specify the file name directly in such a case:

-    require 'AssembleLibrary' ("library-assembled.lua")
+    require 'AssembleLibrary' ('library.sublib.subfunc', "library.lua")

-A second argument to the assembler function specifies the root library, which allows the assembled file to be used as a library itself.
-If no second argument is given, the name of the first library that was required will be used.

 If a library happens to load dependencies only when needed, then you will have to use it in whatever way necessary to make sure they are loaded.
 If the